-We do not currently satisfy the minimum bid price requirement for continued listing of our Class A common stock on the NASDAQ Global Market.
-The NASDAQ Stock Market, or NASDAQ has granted us additional time to try to regain compliance with the minimum bid price requirements.
-We have until June 7, 2010 to regain such compliance, failing to do so will cause our Class A common stock to be delisted.
-NASDAQ, requires compliance with the \$1.00 minimum bid price requirement for continued inclusion on the NASDAQ Global Market pursuant to Marketplace Rule 4450(a)(5).
-Delisting from NASDAQ would make trading our common stock more difficult for investors, potentially leading to further declines in our share price.
-Without a NASDAQ listing, stockholders may have a difficult time getting a quote for the sale or purchase of our stock, the sale or purchase of our stock would likely be made more difficult and the trading volume and liquidity of our stock would likely decline.
+Failing to regain compliance with the Rule will cause our Class A common stock to be delisted.
+In addition, while we believe that we currently meet all other listing requirements of the NASDAQ, there can be no assurance that we will be able to maintain the listing of our common stock on the NASDAQ Global Market in the future.
+Delisting from NASDAQ would make trading our Class A common stock more difficult for investors, potentially leading to further declines in our share price.
+Without a NASDAQ listing, stockholders may have a difficult time getting a quote for the sale or purchase of our Class A common stock, the sale or purchase of our Class A common stock would likely be made more difficult and the trading volume and liquidity of our Class A common stock would likely decline.
 Delisting from NASDAQ would also result in negative publicity and would also make it more difficult for us to raise additional capital.
-The absence of such a listing may adversely affect the acceptance of our common stock as currency or the value accorded by other parties.
+The absence of such a listing may adversely affect the acceptance of our Class A common stock as currency or the value accorded by other parties.
 Further, if we are delisted, we would also incur additional costs under state blue sky laws in connection with any sales of our securities.
-These requirements could severely limit the market liquidity of our common stock and the ability of our stockholders to sell our common stock in the secondary market.
+These requirements could severely limit the market liquidity of our Class A common stock and the ability of our stockholders to sell our Class A common stock in the secondary market.

-If our common stock is delisted by NASDAQ, our common stock may be eligible to trade on the OTC Bulletin Board, an over-the-counter quotation system, or on the pink sheets where an investor may find it more difficult to dispose of or obtain accurate quotations as to the market value of our common stock.
-We cannot assure you that our common stock, if delisted from the NASDAQ Global Market, will be listed on a national securities exchange, a national quotation service, the OTC Bulletin Board or the pink sheets.
+If our Class A common stock is delisted by NASDAQ, our Class A common stock may be eligible to trade on the OTC Bulletin Board, an over-the-counter quotation system, or on the pink sheets where an investor may find it more difficult to dispose of or obtain accurate quotations as to the market value of our Class A common stock.
+We cannot assure you that our Class A common stock, if delisted from the NASDAQ Global Market, will be listed on a national securities exchange, a national quotation service, the OTC Bulletin Board or the pink sheets.